sutharrahul/sutharrahul/README.md

   )),
   (goals = listOf(
     Goal(
-      'build a highly performant and reliable system that millions can use.', ),
+      'build a highly performant and reliable frontend that millions can use.', ),
   )),
   (hobbies = listOf(